 New Zealand’s leading small group tour operator

-All Kiwis know that there are so many absolutely magical spots all over the country, so in 1971 Ena and a few others decided to start running tours to share our favourite places with visitors.
+All Kiwis know that there are so many absolutely magical spots all over the country, so in 1971 we decided to start running guided tours to share our favourite places with visitors.
 In those days MoaTrek focussed on backpacker trips, our first ever trip was with a load of Aussie travellers.

 We kept running backpacker trips and pretty soon we knew everyone all around the country, and our tours were super popular.

-For Ena, Miles and everyone else at MoaTrek, we love nothing more than showing visitors to New Zealand all our favourite holiday spots, we still visit lots of places today that we did in the 1970s.
+For everyone at MoaTrek, we love nothing more than showing visitors to New Zealand all our favourite holiday spots, we still visit lots of places today that we did in the 1970s.

-That, and the magic that happens on every trip when a group of travellers share a once in a lifetime experience – that’s why we do this and what makes us keep coming back for more, since 1971!
+That, and the magic that happens on every trip when a group of travellers share a once in a lifetime experience – that’s why we do this and what makes us keep coming back for more, year after year, since 1971!

 MoaTrek turned 50 in 2021!

-The year 2021 is a special one for MoaTrek, because half a century has passed since our first small group tour.
+The year 2021 is a special one for MoaTrek, marking half a century since our first small group tour.

 Take a trip back in time with MoaTrek